-He too stresses that uPVC profiles are more energy efficient, eco-friendly and durable.
+He too stresses that uPVC profiles are more energy-efficient, eco-friendly and durable.

 According to Jean-Gabriel Creton, an entrance door has to be solid, secured and appealing.
 Aluminium is an ideal product from this aspect when coupled with suitable locks, hinges or even electrical locking systems ad biometric readers.
 The interior door in its allure needs to be beautiful, original, easy to maintain and affordable in terms of price. uPVC perfectly meets these requirements.

 It makes little sense to compare uPVC with Aluminium, says William Chen.
 Aluminium windows & doors have good fire resistance and with exotic appearance.
 It is weak in integrity, easily deforms and has weak heat & sound insulation.
-But use of advanced aluminium can improve these qualities quite a lot. uPVC has become very popular only in the last 5 years.
-The major issue at present is scarcity of patterns.
-It’s hardware fittings are not good quality and not diverse.
+But the use of advanced aluminium can improve these qualities quite a lot. uPVC has become very popular only in the last 5 years.
+The major issue at present is a scarcity of patterns.
+Its hardware fittings are not good quality and not diverse.
 Besides, the recycling technology of waste materials is not good enough, says Chen.

-“If we talk about the challenges and solutions”, delves Khan, “then we can say ‘awareness’ is like two sides of the same coin, it is a challenge as well as solution for u-PVC fraternity to create awareness amongst the consumers who still have connection with traditional material like wood and steel”.
+“If we talk about the challenges and solutions”, delves Khan, “then we can say ‘awareness’ is like two sides of the same coin, it is a challenge as well as a solution for the uPVC fraternity to create awareness amongst the consumers who still have a connection with traditional material like wood and steel”.
 A possible solution is to inform architects, builders, government bodies etc. about the benefits and advantages of uPVC.
 India being a tropical country, sees large temperature variations and if manufacturers are to be believed then, uPVC can easily pass off these conditions.

-Speaking about the challenges faced by the uPVC sector, Saket Jain of Fenesta points out that cheap imports is still a major cause of concern.
+Speaking about the challenges faced by the uPVC sector, Saket Jain of Fenesta points out that cheap imports are still a major cause of concern.
 Pricing is another important factor in the Indian market.
 Heavy import duties and competition from cheap Chinese products will always be a major challenge in the market.
-Market acceptance is also necessary as uPVC is relatively a new concept in Indian market.
+Market acceptance is also necessary as uPVC is relatively a new concept in the Indian market.
 Most of the windows sector is still unorganised, manufacturing practices nonstandard and, inefficient, resulting in poor quality products at times.

-For Arun Sharma and Smita Limaye too the major challenge of window sector is its unorganized structure.
+For Arun Sharma and Smita Limaye too the major challenge of the window sector is its unorganized structure.
 According to Sharma, in most cases, window decisions of house owners are more of an afterthought rather than a priority when constructing a house.
 This results in the decisions and considerations on fenestration choices often being made too late.